valdeanda/Useful_scripts/README.md

 # Useful_scripts

-This repository contains scripts that I developed/modified from  my collaborator [Cesar Poot](https://github.com/acpooth) or useful tips/tricks I have picked up.
+This repository contains scripts that I've developed with my collaborator [Cesar Poot](https://github.com/acpooth) and useful tips/tricks/scripts I have picked up over the years.

 ---